Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/networkobject-parenting.md

   - When `OnNetworkObjectParentChanged` is invoked, on the server side, adjust the child's transform values within the overridden method.
   - Netcode for GameObjects will then synchronize all clients with the child's parenting and transform changes.

-### Parenting, Distributed Authority, and NetworkObject Redistribution
+### Parenting, distributed authority, and NetworkObject redistribution

 Parenting within a distributed authority network topology follows the same rules as outlined above with the minor exception that you can exchange any references to "server" with "authority".
 #### Rules Adjustments: